Segmented Phases of CHSR Corridor

 CHSR, LLC company has developed a plan that is an advanced example of how high-speed rail corridors can be designed.
 Our strategy for the Pacific Northwest CHSR corridor is to plan and build CHSR using private and public investment to fund pre‑fabricated/gantry construction methods that are the fastest and most economical means of bringing the USA rail system into the 21st century.

-The Cascadia High-Speed Rail (CHSR) Corridor has been recognized as a potential high-speed rail corridor since 1992 when it was identified by USDOT Federal Railroad Administration as one of the original five best high-speed rail corridors for development.
+The Cascadia High-Speed Rail (CHSR) Corridor has been recognized as a potential high-speed rail corridor since 1992 when the USDOT Federal Railroad Administration identified it as one of the original five best high-speed rail corridors for development.
 Today, the US High-Speed Rail Association (USHSR) recommends to President Biden’s infrastructure funding proposal that the CHSR be #4 for funding.
-Approval of our Environmental Impact Statement (EIS) study can help secure federal funding.
+Conversely, US Transportation Secretary Buttigieg has recommended that CHSR be #3 for funding.

-Cascadia High Speed Rail Company's mission is to design, organize, fund, support, and develop a new high-speed intercity, commuter, and parcel freight rail corridor (CHSR) in the Pacific Northwest.
-The 460-mile CHSR corridor between Eugene, Oregon, and Vancouver, British Columbia, will create over 10,000 jobs ranging from unskilled and highly skilled workers using the latest construction methods.
+Cascadia High Speed Rail Company's mission is to design, secure funding, and develop a new high-speed intercity, commuter, and parcel freight rail corridor (CHSR) in the Pacific Northwest.
+The 418-mile CHSR corridor between Eugene, Oregon, and Vancouver, British Columbia, will create over 10,000 jobs ranging from unskilled and highly skilled workers using the latest construction methods.
 The mixed-use station hubs are planned and are located in town centers with connections to buses, light rail, streetcars, water taxis, autos, bikeways, pedestrians, and active transit.

-Brad Perkins is President/CEO of Cascadia High-Speed Rail, LLC, and has helped design and advocate for this new and exciting transportation system since 2006.
+Brad Perkins, the President/CEO of Cascadia High Speed Rail, LLC, has helped design and advocate for this new and exciting transportation system since 2006.
 He has worked closely with technical rail corridor planning advisor Rudy Niederer to develop a high-speed intercity, commuter, and parcel freight rail corridor between Vancouver, BC, and Eugene, OR.
-Brad has spent considerable time influencing the direction of the newly-designed high‑speed rail corridor with local, state, and national leaders.
-Transportation Economic and Management Systems, Inc. (TEMS) has completed financial feasibility and other studies to prove CHSR’s viability.
+Brad has spent considerable time influencing the direction of the newly designed CHSR corridor and transportation hub locations with local, state, and national leaders.
+Transportation Economic and Management Systems, Inc. (TEMS) has completed financial feasibility and other studies to prove CHSR’s economic viability.
 Ankrom Moisan Architects, Inc. has completed development scenarios for CHSR station and transportation hub locations in Portland, Vancouver, WA, Tacoma, and Seattle.
 All three companies have over 100 years of combined experience in high-speed rail design and use planning and economic feasibility studies for development projects.